jdx/mise/docs/dev-tools/backends/cargo.md

 You may install packages directly from [Cargo Crates](https://crates.io/) even if there isn't an asdf plugin for it.

-The code for this is inside of the mise repository at [`./src/backend/cargo.rs`](https://github.com/jdx/mise/blob/main/src/backend/cargo.rs).
+The code for this is inside the mise repository at [`./src/backend/cargo.rs`](https://github.com/jdx/mise/blob/main/src/backend/cargo.rs).

 ## Dependencies